 With Sony having gone well past 30 choices for controller color options, both in standard releases and limited editions, it can be hard to keep track of what is still available out there.
-Even finding a basic white second-generation controller can be difficult as colors are starting to be discontinued.
-Some of the limited edition controllers solely came in console bundles making pre-owned your only option, that is, short of buying a new console.
+Even finding a basic white second-generation controller can be difficult as colors are starting to be discontinued now that the PS5 is available.
+Prices are also rapidly increasing and aren't likely to come back down since the DualShock 4 has been replaced by the DualSense.
+Some of the limited edition controllers solely came in console bundles, making pre-owned your only option, that is, short of buying a new console.
 But we have you covered; these are all the DualShock 4 controllers you can still get your hands on.

 This color scheme is one of the more complementary color combos released by Sony.
-The teal and magenta of Berry Blue aren't quite the color of blueberries and raspberries but more reminiscent of a blue raspberry slushie.
-No complaints, they are a very memorable set of colors and delicious too!
+The teal and magenta of Berry Blue aren't quite the color of blueberries and raspberries but are more reminiscent of a blue raspberry slushie.
+But, no complaints, they are a unique set of colors and delicious too!

 Here we have your basic black controller.
 There's nothing wrong with it, but it's what comes with the console, so there also isn't anything special about it either.
 It's just your standard tool to get the job done when you aren't looking for any bells and whistles... or berries and slush.

 Here you have your standard camouflage green, found on everything from shirts to cars and even bandaids, and now it's on game controllers too!
-I am not a huge fan, but it is a traditional camo that might be spot on for the hunter gamers out there.
+I am not a huge fan, but it is a traditional camo that might be spot on for hunter gamers.

 It's funny how a simple change of color can alter how you see a print.
 With the cooler tones used in this camouflage, I quite enjoy the print.
 And it's a nice change of pace having three colors instead of the usual two-tone controllers we see from Sony.